People's Liberation Army at the 1989 Tiananmen Square protests and massacre: In Tiananmen Square

-Actions following clearance of the square

-Tank encounters students at Liubukou
+Elsewhere in Beijing

 At about 5:20 a.m., the 1st Armored Division's first squad was ordered to disperse demonstrators around Zhongnanhai.
 Under regiment commander Luo Gang and commissar Jia Zhenlu, eight tanks left the square and moved west along Chang'an Avenue.
 Their advance was halted by several hundred students lying in the street, who refused to move despite verbal warnings and shots fired into the air.
 The tanks then fired military-grade tear gas, which proved unbearable to the students, who scattered.
 The tanks reached Xinhua Gate of Zhongnanhai at 7:25 a.m., where several stayed to guard the gate and others proceeded westward.
 At the Liubukou intersection, the tanks came upon thousands of students, who had just vacated Tiananmen Square, and were walking in the bicycle lane on the side of the avenue back toward campus.
 Three tanks fired tear gas at the students and one, No. 106, drove into the crowd, killing 11 and injuring at least nine, including Fang Zheng.
 Luo Gang, who was promoted to the deputy division commander, claims in his memoirs that tanks under his command did not run over anyone.